Menu Close

 Anahit did her PhD in Cognitive Neuroscience at UCL, examining the motivational mechanisms driving the antidepressant effect of ketamine in treatment-resistant depression using cognitive, computational and neuroimaging (EEG/fMRI) methods.
 Prior to this, Anahit completed her MSc in Cognitive Neuroscience at UCL, and her undergraduate degree in Psychology at the University of St Andrew.
 She is particularly interested in examining the neural representations of internal states, specifically those related to maladaptive cognition in depression and exploring these based on the coding principles of the hippocampal-entorhinal system.

-Dr. Agnes Norbury – Postdoctoral Researcher
+Dr. Zeguo Qiu (Elizabeth) – Postdoctoral Researcher

 Jiazhou Chen – PhD student